 MORGAN NICHOLS - Treasurer

 Morgan Nichols has an extensive background in real estate and finance both in home sales as well as in the mortgage industry.
+He is a Sales Manager at Diamond Pacific Lumber in Placerville helping homeowners and contractors with their building projects literally one board at a time.

 In 2016 Morgan adopted his first mustang through the BLM Wild Horse and Burro Adoption Program.
 Gentling his 3 year old filly Mojo, himself was a life changing experience.
 He has witnessed first hand the power of making a connection with an equine has on your life, your heart and your overall health.

-Morgan is also an integral part of planning and building the infrustracture of Lucky Chance Ranch which will allow us to bring the programs of The Medicine Project to Northern California.
+Morgan is an integral part of planning and building the infrustracture of Lucky Chance Ranch which will allow us to bring the programs of The Medicine Project to Northern California.

 INTERESTED IN SERVING ON OUR BOARD?